 Second-level domain name (.ecs): the ECS service identifier.

-Instance ID-based hostname: specifies the instance ID.
+Instance ID-based hostname: the hostname based on the ID of the ECS instance.
 Example: i-8ps2h6dsc74cuktb****.
-When you use IPv6 for communications, you can specify the instance ID-based hostname.
+When you use IPv6 for communication, you can specify the instance ID-based hostname.

 Limits

-Instances in the classic network do not support ECS private domain names.
+ECS instances in the classic network do not support private domain names.

-ECS private domain names can be used for communications within a VPC, not across VPCs.
+Private domain names can be used for communication within a VPC, not across VPCs.

-A private domain name can be resolved only to the primary private IP address of the primary elastic network interface (ENI) but not to a secondary private IPv4 address.
+A private domain name can be resolved only to the primary private IP address of the primary elastic network interface (ENI) but not to a secondary private IP address.

 The resolution speed on an ECS instance in a VPC can reach up to 5,000 DNS requests per second.
 If the upper limit is exceeded on an instance, throttling may be triggered.
 In this case, the 99.99% service availability in the Service Level Agreement (SLA) may not be guaranteed.